BOND REPORT: Treasury Yields Rebound From Five-month Lows

 ADVERTISEMENT

-Boston Fed President Eric Rosengren, a nonvoting member of the central bank's interest-rate setting committee, is slated to speak at Bard College at 12:30 p.m.
-Eastern.

-The Federal Reserve will release its Beige Book report on economic conditions at 2 p.m.
-Eastern, which could inform the central bank's thinking on whether or not to continue with its schedule of two or more rate increases this year as hard data deteriorates and traders price in lower expectations of a rate hike in June.
+Traders and analysts pay attention to the report because it could inform the Fed's thinking on whether or not to continue with its schedule of two or more rate increases this year, as hard data deteriorates and traders price in lower expectations of a rate hike in June.

+The release of the Beige Book comes at a time when weak data, including the first fall in consumer-price inflation in seven years, has driven investors to stay bullish on U.S. government paper.
+Yields have plummeted over the past two weeks as a dimming economic outlook has pared down inflation expectations.

+The unbroken streak of yield declines had left some balking at the price tag of Treasurys.
+Instead, market strategists said some portfolio managers were cashing out of their bond holdings as prices have risen on recent haven-buying.

 (END) Dow Jones Newswires